aptech/docs/docs/CR-prodc.rst

     :param x: dat
     :type x: NxK matrix

-    :return y: containing the products of all elements in each column of *x*.
+    :return y: contains the products of all elements in each column of *x*.

     :rtype y: Kx1 matrix